 No doubt that Windows has a large set of commercial software available.
 Linux, on the other hand, makes use of open source software available for free.
 Linux armed with easy to use package managers which aid in installing and un-installing desired software applications.
 Linux is armed with decent desktop themes certainly run faster than Windows.

-For developers, the Linux terminal offers superior environment when compared to Windows.
+For developers, the Linux terminal offers a superior environment when compared to Windows.
 The exhaustive GNU compilers and utilities will be definitely useful for programming.
 Administrators can make use of package managers to manage software and of course, Linux has the unbeatable CLI interface.

 Have you heard about Tiny Core Linux?
-It comes at only 11MB size with the graphical desktop environment.
+It comes at only 11MB size with a graphical desktop environment.
 You can choose to install from the hundreds of available Linux distros based on your needs.

 Linux allows the user to install only the desired software nothing else (no bloatware).
 Linux allows full freedom to install open source applications its vast repository.
 Windows will bore you with its default desktop theme whereas with Linux you can choose from many desktop themes available.You can breathe fresh air after choosing a Linux distro from an available list of Linux distros.

 With USB live-mode option, you can give a try to test a Linux distro before you finalize one for you.
 Booting via live-mode does not install the OS on a hard disk.
 Just go and give a try, you will fall in love.

 There are times when Windows suddenly shows an annoying message saying that the machine needs to be restarted.
 Apart from showing “Applying update of 5 of 361.” kind messages, Windows will confuse you with several types of updates critical, security, definition, update rollup, service pack, tool, feature pack.
 I did not remember how many times the Windows rebooted last time to apply an update.

-Linux is installed on the majority of servers demonstrating that it is the best choice with the minimal resource footprint.
+Linux is installed on the majority of servers demonstrating that it is the best choice with a minimal resource footprint.
 Even rivals are using Linux on their offerings.
 As software applications are moving to cloud platforms, windows servers are getting phased out to make room for Linux servers.
-Majority of the supercomputers to run on Linux.
+Majority of the supercomputers run on Linux.

 The inventor Linus Torvalds himself would not have imagined about this kind of success when he was writing the Linux kernel first time.
 Kudos to Linus and Stallman for their contribution.

 There is a saying – variety is the spice of life.
 It is true with respect to Linux distros.
-There are more than 600 active different distros to choose.
-Each is different on its own and meant for the specific purpose.
+There are more than 600 active different distros to choose from.
+Each is different on its own and meant for a specific purpose.
 Linux distros are highly customizable when compared to Windows.
 The above reasons mentioned are is just the tip of the iceberg.
 There is so much more than you could with Linux.
 Linux is powerful, flexible, secure, reliable, stable, fun… than Windows.
 One should always keep in mind that – free is not the best just like expensive is not the best.

-Ramakrishna Jujare is a post graduate in Computer Applications and loves to code, review Linux distros, open-source software and write how-to articles.
+Ramakrishna Jujare is a post-graduate in Computer Applications and loves to code, review Linux distros, open-source software and write how-to articles.
 In free time, he enjoys nature and music.